Saska1618/SocialNetworkAnalysis/README.md

 - Detect community structures and clusters of closely connected users.
 - Analyze the small-world properties and connectivity of social graphs.
 - Investigate the degree distribution and centrality measures to understand user influence.

+### We decided that our graph seems to be a scale-free network